scotthamilton77/claude-code-tamagotchi/claude-commands/pet-stats.md

 ---
-description: View detailed pet statistics
+description: View detailed statistics about your pet
 ---

-Let me check on your pet's detailed stats...
+Check the pet's detailed stats:

-!cd $PET_PATH && bun src/commands/pet-cli.ts /pet-stats
+!claude-code-tamagotchi stats

+Share the stats with commentary like: "Here's the full report on your digital buddy!
+Looks like they're doing pretty well, though those happiness levels suggest they wouldn't say no to more treats.
+Just saying... 📊🍕"